Jaidon-Smith/jaidon-smith.github.io/_posts/2021-03-02-using-tensorflow-tensorboard.md

 ```
 How the audio appears in TensorBoard:
 ![image1](/assets/images/2021-03-02-using-tensorflow-tensorboard/image1.jpg)
-* The Description can be viewed by clicking the information.
+* The description with the transcript can be viewed by clicking the information symbols.